jackyr/simple-chat-hub-extension/README.md

 ### Features:
 - One-click message sending to multiple platforms and synchronous receipt of replies, facilitating cross-referencing and comparison between platforms.
-- Supports over a dozen popular AI model chat platforms, with continuous expansion.
+- Supports a wide range of popular AI model chat platforms, with ongoing expansion.
 - Integrates platform official websites, no need to provide API Key.
 - Customizable number and order of platform windows displayed on the screen.
 - Can independently operate chat sessions in each platform window.